5teven1in/ais3-pre-exam-2020/README.md

 #### Idea

 Write the alphanumeric shellcode (< 96 bytes) and leverage OOB read to bypass the check if you need it.

-You can see the available x86-64 instructions [here](https://nets.ec/Alphanumeric_shellcode) and construct the shellcode to get the shell. (there would be many ways to achieve it 😳)
+And you can see the available x86-64 instructions [here](https://nets.ec/Alphanumeric_shellcode) and construct the shellcode to get the shell. (there would be many ways to achieve it 😳)

-My solution based on the [shellcode](https://hama.hatenadiary.jp/entry/2017/04/04/190129) (60 bytes) with the modification to fix the address of “/bin/sh” and append the nonsense string at the end.

 **RR**Yh00AAX1A0hA004X1A4hA00AX1A8QX4**t**Pj0X40PZPjAX4znoNDnRYZnCXAwubbalubbadubdub

+This is my solution based on the [shellcode](https://hama.hatenadiary.jp/entry/2017/04/04/190129) (60 bytes) with the modification to fix the address of “/bin/sh” and append the nonsense string at the end.

 <details><summary>hack.py</summary>